axo4xo/droidik/README.md

 Most Android emulators are built around pretending that your computer is an Android tablet or phone.
 That's overkill if you just want to run an app.
 Droidík aims to make Android apps feel more like normal desktop applications.

-Eventually, using it should be as simple as:
+Using it should be as simple as:

 ```bash
 droidik app.apk